Hoagy Carmichael: Later years

-Carmichael received several honours from the music industry in his later years.
-He was inducted into the USA's Songwriters Hall of Fame in 1971 along with Duke Ellington.
+Carmichael received several honors from the music industry in his later years.
+He was inducted into the USA's Songwriters Hall of Fame in 1971, along with Duke Ellington.
 In 1972, Indiana University awarded Carmichael an honorary doctorate in music.
 On June 27, 1979, the Newport Jazz Festival honored Carmichael's 80th birthday with a concert titled "The Stardust Road: A Hoagy Carmichael Jubilee" in Carnegie Hall.
 The tribute concert was hosted by former bandleader Bob Crosby and included performances by many major musical performers, such as singers Kay Starr, Jackie Cain, Dave Frishberg, and Max Morath, and musicians Billy Butterfield, Bob Wilber, Yank Lawson, Vic Dickenson, and Bob Haggart.
 National Public Radio broadcast the concert later that summer.
-"Piano Pedal Rag", a new Carmichael tune, was performed during the concert.
+"Piano Pedal Rag," a new Carmichael tune, was performed during the concert.
 Carmichael told host Crosby that he wrote it because he admired Beiderbecke's writing "so much that I didn't want to stop until I wrote something that was a little bit like something Bix might have liked."

 On his 80th birthday, Carmichael was reflective, observing, "I'm a bit disappointed in myself.
 I know I could have accomplished a hell of a lot more...
 I could write anything any time I wanted to.
 But I let other things get in the way....
 I've been floating around in the breeze."
 He spent his final years at home in Rancho Mirage, near Palm Springs, California, where he continued to play golf and remained an avid coin collector.

-Shortly before his death in 1981, Carmichael appeared on a United Kingdom-recorded tribute album In Hoagland (1981) with Annie Ross and Georgie Fame.
+Shortly before his death in 1981, Carmichael appeared on a United Kingdom-recorded tribute album, In Hoagland (1981), with Annie Ross and Georgie Fame.
 Carmichael sang and played "Rockin' Chair" on the piano.
 His last public appearance occurred in early 1981, when he filmed Country Comes Home with country music performer Crystal Gayle for CBS.

 Political views

-Carmichael supported Barry Goldwater in the 1964 United States presidential election.
+According to his biographer, Carmichael had supported the Republican Party since his youth, and did so throughout his life.
+He voted for Wendell Willkie at the 1940 presidential election, and backed Barry Goldwater, the party's candidate, at the 1964 United States presidential election.

 Later life and death

 Carmichael married Wanda McKay in 1977.

-Carmichael died of a heart attack at the Eisenhower Medical Center in Rancho Mirage, California, on December 27, 1981, at age 82.
+He died of a heart attack at the Eisenhower Medical Center in Rancho Mirage, California, on December 27, 1981, at age 82.
 His remains are buried in Rose Hill Cemetery in Bloomington, Indiana.